frnsys/geiger/README.md

 If you set `remote=True` in `config.py`, the functions which rely on the phrase and Word2Vec models will call out to these separate processes instead of loading the models directly.

+Then you can run these processes separately like so:

+    $ python dev.py word2vec
+    $ python dev.py phrases

 The downside is that calling out to separate processes like this slows the usage of these models, but you'll likely be saving time overall.